Overview and basic concepts

 When to use

 Event buses make it easier to connect applications.
-In Stacktape, you can seamlessly integrate a batch-job or a function with event bus, which gives enables triggering them as a reaction to published events.
+In Stacktape, you can seamlessly integrate a batch-job or a function with event bus, which enables triggering them in a reaction to published events.

 - Pay-per-use - You are NOT paying for event-bus being deployed.
 You are only paying for the events published to the event-bus.
 AWS charges $1.00 per million events published.

 - Scaling - Event buses are able to digest thousands of events per second.
 Exact limits differ based on the region and can be found in AWS docs.
 Most of these limits are soft and can be increased.
 There are virtually almost no limits.

 - Security - Event buses are robustly secured by default.
 Events can be published from your functions, batch-jobs or container-workloads.

 - Integrating with workloads - Thanks to event-bus integration, you can easily trigger your function or batchJob as a reaction to specific event.